ucsf-wynton/wynton-website-hpc/docs/about/citation.md

 ### Example 2

-> Wynton HPC is a computational research cluster shared by investigators at
+> {{ site.cluster.name }} is a computational research cluster shared by investigators at
 > UCSF.
 The cluster is run as a co-op, with access for all and priority
 > given to those who have contributed funds or hardware.
 Support is
 > also provided by UCSF Research IT.
 The cluster currently consists of